abooij/wiwikwlhott/terminology.rst

 a way to make it precise type-theoretically).

 Indeed, proofs about types such as the higher-inductive circle look nothing like their counterparts in topology.
 Still, they satisfy *some* of the same properties: if we define the "homotopy group" of a pointed type correctly, then there is some evidence that the higher-inductive circles have the same homotopy groups as their topological counterparts in classical mathematics (in the sense that this has been shown for a handful of cases).
-However, some properties are fundamentally different in a seemingly unfixable way: as a theorem stated inside type theory, there is only one map :math:`S^1\to S^2`, and it is the constant map.
+However, some properties are fundamentally different in a seemingly unfixable way: as a theorem stated inside type theory, there do not exist any embeddings :math:`S^1\to S^3` - so higher-inductive types can't be naively used to formalise knot theory.
+(One further problem with such an approach is that HoTT only allows phrasing things that are invariant under homotopy, which things like "non-self-intersecting" are not.)

--  this very last point is not a very good example because equality, interpreted topologically, becomes equality of homotopy classes.

 Sets
 ----